Macdonald–Laurier Institute: Political stance

 The Economist described MLI in 2010 as non-partisan, as did The Globe and Mail in 2024.
 MLI was included in a 2012 Forbes article by former Atlas Network president Alejandro Chafuen describing the market-oriented think tank landscape in Canada.
-MLI was described in 2012 as one of a new generation of similarly-minded think tanks to the Fraser Institute in a story published in the National Post.
+MLI was described in 2012 as one of a new generation of similarly minded think tanks to the Fraser Institute in a story published in the National Post.
 The social democratic Broadbent Institute referred to the MacDonald-Laurier Institute as a "right-wing charity" in a 2018 article.
 MLI is one of ten Canadian think tanks that belong to the Atlas Network, a conservative and libertarian group.
 MLI describes itself non-partisan.

 In April 2023, MLI's website was blocked in Russia, along with that of other Western think tanks including Britain's Chatham House and the Woodrow Wilson Center in the U.S. Global News said MLI had been "a leading voice against the Russian war in Ukraine".
 In August 2022 MLI was added to the Russian Ministry of Justice's list of "foreign and international non-governmental organizations whose activities are recognized as undesirable in Russia."
+In July 2026, The Globe and Mail reported that Chinese military intelligence cloned MLI's website in an attempt to gain access to sensitive information.

 Organisation

-The Macdonald-Laurier Institute's Managing Director is Brian Lee Crowley.
+The Macdonald–Laurier Institute's Managing Director is Brian Lee Crowley.